Corrington Writing Contests

 The Corrington Creative Writing Contest

-The English Department invites creative writing submissions inspired by the work of Maurice Carlos Ruffin and engaging with ideas of place, character, and/or voice.
+The English Department invites creative writing submissions inspired by the work of Crystal Wilkinson and engaging with ideas of about food, foodways, ancestral inheritance, family, place, home, storytelling, and/or memory.

 This contest is open to all Centenary students.
 Students should submit only one piece, but all genres are welcome.
 Work submitted to this contest should be previously unpublished.